JRIV-10/methods_cfu_am0/self_eval.md

 # Self-Evaluation

 - Reflect on your learning and work today.
 What are you most proud of?
+I am very proud of my self for realizing when i needed a break.
+I had alot of difficulty in final_practice.rb questions.
+I spent majority of my time using google and even watching youtube videos on writing methods.
+I started to get frustrated when time after time i would get an error message in the terminal.
+I would realize my frustations take a 20-30 minute break and start again.
+Every time i would get closer and closer until i finally got it!
 - What is the power of using methods in our applications?
+The power of using methods allows us to to read shorter code which makes it easier to go back and fix when we break it!
+You can also reuse the method multiple times so once you get it right you save alot of time in the future.